 - You can use a black or regular spiced rum in this recipe, we use Kraken Black Spiced Rum.

-- We use a mix of apples in this recipe, you can choose to use just one type if you like, we use Gala and Red Delicious.
+- We use a mix of apples in this recipe, you can choose to use just one type if you like, we use Gala and Red Delicious but Granny Smith also works well.

 - You can make a larger batch to serve at a party just place in a punch bowl.

-- Different red wines can be used, please see my tips above.
+- Different red wines can be used, see my tips above.

 - This needs to chill for a bit before serving so the flavors can marry, the longer it sits the better it gets.